CCeph/3D-Portfolio/README.md

 1. I have not coded keyboard support yet.
 2. I have not coded screen reader support yet.
 3. To prevent undesired clicks on faces when moving the cube, I had to use double click as the event to access one of the cube's faces.
 Double click is a rare and unfamiliar input method on websites.

+## To-Do List

+1. Fix the outline on the intro message